-We’ve been asked lots of questions over the last year.
+We’ve been asked lots of questions about Lookout.

 Why Santa Cruz?

-We are glad that Lookout Santa Cruz itself, finally launched, will answer these and other questions.
+We are glad that Lookout Santa Cruz itself, launched in November 2020, will answer these and other questions.
 But we know that questions remain.
 Here’s a quick Q&A of the questions we’re hearing the most.
 Feel free to send others to email@example.com.

 Let’s start with the basics: